Harry24k/adversarial-attacks-pytorch/README.md

 ### Attacks and Papers

-The papers and the methods that suggested in each article with a brief summary and example.
+The papers and the methods with a brief summary and example.
-All methods in this repository are provided as *CLASS*, but methods in each Repo are *NOT CLASS*.
+All attacks in this repository are provided as *CLASS*.
+If you want to get attacks built in *Function*, please refer below repositories.

 * **Explaining and harnessing adversarial examples** : [Paper](https://arxiv.org/abs/1412.6572), [Repo](https://github.com/Harry24k/FGSM-pytorch)
   - FGSM